Artificial intelligence in teaching

 Learning assignments: Explore, refine and give instructions

 AI guides teachers to design learning assignments that are more applied in nature and geared to higher levels of expertise (cf. Bloom’s taxonomy).
 With easier and faster information-seeking, learning focuses instead on the analysis and assessment of the content acquired, the justification of interpretations made and the creation of new knowledge.
-This means teachers have to carefully consider the learning assignments they give to students.
+This means teachers have to carefully consider the learning assignments they give to students and what kind of guidance and instruction they need.
 AI-generated output can easily answer a simple open-ended question or at least provide a good basis for a general essay assignment.
 This means that practising appropriate referencing becomes increasingly important.

 AI helps produce responses that sound convincing to assignments asking the student to reflect on learning material.
 It is not enough to ask students to keep a learning journal outlining their challenges and including critical reflection.
 This is such a well-established type of text that AI tools such as ChatGPT can generate a response largely on the student’s behalf if the student attaches their lecture notes to a prompt and requests a reflective summary.